Resources for Students and Families

 Anteater Recreation Center

 The ARC is open with modified offerings.
-Select facilities will be available by reservation only.
+Indoor offerings will not be available.
 A variety of classes are offered virtually.

 On campus residents will need to submit a Parking Permit Application.